The ten best reasons to visit the Northern Territory

 Be astonished at the Uluru Field of Light, an open-air light gallery of more than 50,000 solar lights, developed by famed British artist Bruce Munro.
-The installation has been extended until December 2020 - see why it's earned international acclaim.
+The installation has been extended indefinitely – see why it's earned international acclaim.

 Experience Aboriginal culture at the Barunga Festival, which celebrates Aboriginal and Torres Strait Islander music, sport and culture and attracts music acts from all around Australia.
 Check out the Darwin Festival each August - an annual extravaganza which celebrates Australian multiculturalism, with a range of concerts, art installations, theatrical performances and creative events.